filecoin-project/lotus/documentation/en/cli-lotus.md

 NAME:
    lotus f3 certs list - Lists a range of F3 finality certificates.

                          By default the certificates are listed in newest to oldest order, i.e. descending instance IDs.
 The order may be reversed using the '--reverse' flag.

                          A range may optionally be specified as the first argument to indicate inclusive range of 'from' and 'to' instances in following notation:
                          '<from>..<to>'.
 Either <from> or <to> may be omitted, but not both.
                          An omitted <from> value is always interpreted as 0, and an omitted
                          <to> value indicates the latest instance.
 If both are specified, <from>
                          must never exceed <to>.

                          If no range is specified, the latest 10 certificates are listed, i.e. the range of '0..' with limit of 10.
 Otherwise, all certificates in the specified range are listed unless limit is explicitly specified.

                          Examples:
                            * All certificates from newest to oldest:
                                $ lotus f3 certs list 0..

                            * Three newest certificates:
                                $ lotus f3 certs list --limit 3 0..

                            * Three oldest certificates:
                                $ lotus f3 certs list --limit 3 --reverse 0..

                            * Up to three certificates starting from instance 1413 to the oldest:
                                $ lotus f3 certs list --limit 3 ..1413

                            * Up to 3 certificates starting from instance 1413 to the newest:
                                $ lotus f3 certs list --limit 3 --reverse 1413..

                            * All certificates from instance 3 to 1413 in order of newest to oldest:
                                $ lotus f3 certs list 3..1413

 USAGE:
    lotus f3 certs list [command options] [range]

 OPTIONS:
-   --output                       The output format.
-Supported formats: text, json (default: "text") --limit                        The maximum number of instances.
-A value less than 0 indicates no limit. (default: "-1") --reverse                      Reverses the default order of output.  (default: "false") --help, -h                     show help (default: "false")
+   --output value  The output format.
+Supported formats: text, json (default: "text") --limit value   The maximum number of instances.
+A value less than 0 indicates no limit. (default: 10 when no range is specified.
+Otherwise, unlimited.)
+   --reverse       Reverses the default order of output.  (default: false) --help, -h      show help
 ```

 ### lotus f3 manifest